We’re reviewing the method used to set heavy vehicle charges. This is also known as the ‘pay as you go’ model, or PAYGO.

 The PAYGO model was introduced in 1992.
 Transport ministers ask the NTC to review the model about once every five years.

 The process of reviewing how charges are set is called a determination.
 Typically, a determination will develop multiple options and implementation scenarios for ministers to choose from.

 The last determination was done over seven years ago.
 Since then, important factors such as distances travelled, and the weight of trucks have changed.

-We’ll present recommendations to transport ministers in November this year.
-They will select a preferred option.
-After that, there will be further consultation on the preferred option.
+We’ll present recommendations to transport ministers later this year.
+They will select a preferred option for how PAYGO could change.
+Then, we’ll have another round of consultation on the preferred option.

 This Consultation RIS outlines our findings, draft recommendations, and questions that seek your views on various matters.
 Refer to it as you develop your submission.

 This paper, released in April 2020, explains the scope of this determination.
 It summarises matters to be considered as part of the process, and those that are out of scope.